lushythedev/ZeroTemptation/README.md

 # 🛡️ ZeroTemptation

 A cross-platform command-line tool for managing your system's hosts file with ease.
-Block domains associated with adware, malware, fake news, gambling, adult content, and social media using unified and customizable host lists.
+Block domains associated with adware, malware, fake news, gambling, adult content, and social media using unified and customizable host lists. **All credit goes to Steven Black for providing the hosts.**

 ---